Johnny Kenny

-Johnny Kenny (born 6 June 2003) is an Irish professional footballer who plays as a forward for Scottish Premiership club Celtic and the Republic of Ireland national team.
+Johnny Kenny (born 6 June 2003) is an Irish professional footballer who plays as a forward for club Preston North End and the Republic of Ireland national team.

 Club career

 Sligo Rovers

 In January 2021, Kenny signed his first professional contract with Sligo Rovers.
 He made his debut in March, in a 1–1 draw with Dundalk.
 One month later, he scored his first senior goal against Finn Harps.
 Like his father Johnny also scored in European football for Sligo.

 Celtic

 Kenny signed a five-year deal with Celtic in January 2022 for an undisclosed fee.

-2023–2024: Loans at Queens Park & Shamrock Rovers
+Queens Park loan

 Kenny signed for Scottish Championship side Queen's Park on a season long loan deal in August 2022.
 After failing to score in his 12 appearances for the club, his loan spell was cut short in December 2022.

+Shamrock Rovers loans

 On 28 December 2022, it was announced that Kenny would be joining League of Ireland Premier Division club Shamrock Rovers on loan for their 2023 season.
 After returning to Celtic at the end of his loan spell, it was announced on 21 January 2024 that Kenny would return to Shamrock Rovers on another loan deal for the 2024 season.
 On 7 November 2024, Kenny scored in a 2–1 victory over The New Saints in the UEFA Conference League.
 On 12 December, he scored two more goals for Shamrock Rovers in their 3–0 win over Borac Banja Luka in the same competition.